Autonomous-robots-robota/TelloAI-V.0.1---Indoor-Autonomous-Drone-Competition/README.md

 If so we first corrected the distance to the aruco code moving forward-backwards.

-Then we fixed the X and Y axis in the frame moving left-right and Up-down.
+Then we fixed the X and Y axis in the frame moving left-right and up-down.

 Finally we fixex the yaw be moving yaw_left-yaw_right.

+### deeper explanation

+For each variable we calculated the valuein the original frame and in the current frame.
+We subtracted the orignal vaue from the current values.
+If the difference was bigger than a certain eps we mvd the camera accordingly. we used 3 different eps values. eps_dist, eps_x_y, eps_yaw.
+The smaller the eps are the closer the drone can get to being in its original posioning.
+To calulate the X Y we used the 2D corners and calculated the avarge x and y from the top left and bottom rght corners.